skotak2/Factors-Causing-Chronic-Kidney-Disease/README.md

 * Interpret the statistical model to estimate the impact of each factor leading to CKD.

+*NOTE:* Data is not allowed to be published in public.

 ## CONCEPTUAL Model

 ![GitHub Logo](https://github.com/skotak2/Factors_Causing_Chronic_Kidney_Disease/blob/main/Images/conceptual_model.PNG)